 FastPay offers two options:

 - Bureau Service – for those who have their own Service User Number (SUN) from their bank

 - Managed Service – for sole traders, SMEs, charities, limited companies and partnerships who can’t get a SUN as we’ll provide you with a personalised SUN

-Both options have affordable pricing and provide you with all the Direct Debit mandate templates, scripts and webpages you need to set up customers.
+Both options have cheap direct debit pricing and provide you with all the Direct Debit mandate templates, scripts and webpages you need to set up customers.
 FastPay manages the entire process with the bank on your behalf.
 We offer straightforward reporting and the option to integrate with any existing accounting software you have.

 There’s no minimum contract, so if you find that the service isn’t helping to grow your business then you can cancel.